VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 - Scroll down to the "Get API Key" section and click on the "Get started for free" button.
 This will take you to the OpenAI API sign-up page (https://beta.openai.com/signup/).

-- Fill in your email address and choose a password to create an account, or signup using your google account.
+- Fill in your email address and choose a password to create an account, or signup using your Google account.

 - Once you have created an account, log in to the OpenAI API dashboard (https://beta.openai.com/dashboard/).